eduardstan/al-folio/_news/announcement_1.md

 inline: true
 ---

-The (new) website is up using [al-folio](https://github.com/alshedivat/al-folio) theme :construction_worker: :sparkles:
+The (new) website with [al-folio](https://github.com/alshedivat/al-folio) theme is up :construction_worker: :sparkles: